Frequently asked questions

 Who can enrol?

-Our language courses are open to the community and designed for adults over 17 years old.
-People under 18 years old can apply for enrolment but may not be accepted if too young.
+Our language courses for adults are open to the community and designed for adults over 17 years old.
+Our language courses for children are open and designed for K-Y12 students.

 I am an absolute beginner, which course should I choose?